hackclub/html-physics-sim/README.md

 - heldKeys
 - pressedKeys

-Here is an example game made with the libary.
+Here is an example game made with the library.

 https://user-images.githubusercontent.com/27078897/143150239-34d2af69-5837-4c19-a833-7461508dabff.mov